 - Your plantains will not turn out too oily if you use the yellow ones with the dark patches (as seen in the pictures)

 - Cooking the plantains requires just watching them as you fry them since its always going to be a little different fry time depending on what they look like.
-You want them to be golden brown not burnt, brown but not burnt.
+You want them to be golden brown not burnt.

 Above is the step by step picture illustration on how to fry plantains.
 I hope I have been able to help out in a way or two.
 If you’d like to know more about plantains you can read my thorough write up on how to cook plantains here.
 I have also tried to answer a number of frequently asked questions in the article.
 Enjoy!